Online Weighted Matching: Breaking the $\frac{1}{2}$ Barrier: Introduction

 \section{Introduction}

-Matchings are fundamental structures in graph theory, and there has been a lot of interest in designing efficient algorithms to find maximum matchings in terms of either the cardinality or total weight of the allocation.
-In particular, matchings in bipartite graphs have found numerous applications in any setting that coupling individuals from one set of entities with another set of entities is desired, e.g. students to schools, doctors to hospitals, computing tasks to servers, impressions (in online media) to advertisers, just to name a few.
-Due to the outstanding growth of matching markets in digital domains, online matching algorithms are in great demand today.
-In particular, search engine companies have introduced opportunities for online allocation and matching algorithms to have significant impacts in multi-billion dollar advertising markets.
-Motivated by these applications, we consider the problem of matching a set $I$ of impressions that arrive one by one to a set $A$ of advertisers that are given in advance.
-When an impression arrives, its edges to advertisers are revealed, and an irrevocable decision has to be made on which advertiser the impression should be assigned to\footnote{Assuming the advertisers are given in advance are not restrictive as it does not contradict with most advertising applications, and also an advertiser that arrives after an impression cannot be the match for that impression since impressions should be assigned as they arrive and they cannot wait for some particular advertiser to appear later.}.
-Karp, U. Vazirani, and V. Vazirani~\cite{karp1990optimal} presented an elegant algorithm called Ranking to find matchings in unweighted bipartite graphs with competitive ratio\footnote{Competitive ratios are analogous forms of approximation guarantees for online algorithms.
-An online algorithm is said to be $\alpha$-competitive if the objective value it finds is at least $\alpha$ fraction of the objective the best offline algorithm finds for the same instance.} $1-\nicefrac1e$, and also proved this is the best competitive ratio one can hope for.
-The situation for the weighted case is much more unclear.
-It is partly due to the fact that no competitive algorithm can be found without the \emph{Free Disposal} assumption.
-Consider two instances of online bipartite weighted matching each with only one advertiser $a$ and two impressions.
-The weight of the first impression to $a$ is $1$ in both instances, and the weight of the second impression to $a$ in one instance is zero and in the other one is $L$ for some arbitrarily large $L$.
-Note that the online algorithm has no way to distinguish these two instances even after the first impression arrives.
-At this point, it has to decide whether the first impression should be assigned to $a$ or not.
-Not assigning it implies a competitive ratio of zero for the first instance, and assigning it yields a competitive ratio of $\nicefrac1L$ which can be arbitrarily small.
-Note that assigning both impressions to $a$ is not an option in this case.
-This example is the main motivation of allowing assignments of multiple impressions to a single advertiser.
+Matchings are fundamental structures in graph theory that play a crucial role in combinatorial optimization.
+An enormous amount of effort has gone into designing efficient algorithms for finding maximum matchings in terms of cardinality or the total weight of its allocation.
+In particular, matchings in bipartite graphs have found countless applications in settings where it is desirable to assign entities from one set to those in another set (e.g., matching students to schools, physicians to hospitals, computing tasks to servers, and impressions in online media to advertisers).
+Due to the tremendous growth of matching markets in digital domains, efficient online matching algorithms have become increasingly important.
+In particular, search engine companies have created opportunities for online matching algorithms to have enormous impact in multi-billion dollar advertising markets.
+Motivated by these applications, we consider the problem of matching a set~$I$ of impressions that arrive one by one to a set $A$ of advertisers that are given in advance.
+When an impression arrives, its edges to the advertisers are revealed and an irrevocable decision has to be made about which advertiser the impression should be assigned to.
+Karp et al.~\cite{karande2011online} gave an elegant online algorithm called \textsc{Ranking} to find matchings in unweighted bipartite graphs with a \emph{competitive ratio} of $1-1/e$, and they also proved that this is the best competitive ratio that can be achieved.